-The CAO's CAT staff will provide copies of adjudicative records contained in the CAT's case files only if those cases were commenced on or after the effective date of this Policy.
+The CAO's CAT staff will provide copies of adjudicative records contained in the CAT's case files only if those cases were commenced on or after the effective date of this Policy, which is January 1, 2021.

 Adjudicative records contained in CAT case files that were commenced before the effective date will not be available to the public.